Authorize AI-driven state transitions before they bind the enterprise.

 Governed AI decisions before release

-OntoGuard is not another scoring dashboard.
-It is a semantic authorization layer that decides whether high-stakes AI output is allowed to move, must be blocked, or should be routed to human review.
+OntoGuard is a semantic control plane for runtime authorization of proposed AI-driven state transitions.
+It decides whether high-stakes AI output, tool action, workflow movement, or release event may move, must be blocked, or should be routed to human review before consequence.

 Route